gautemo/Gaute-Meek-Olsen/src/dev-blog/vue-3-is-coming.md

 ## Get Started Today

 You can create a Vue 3 project today if you like.
 Just remember that there isn't any official documentation yet and code changes might occur until the release.
 I have created a [GitHub repository](https://github.com/gautemo/vue-3-playground) with a project you can play around with and see some example code.
-The readme contains information on how to set up a Vue 3 project, as well as resources to keep you updated and articles, videos and podcasts about Vue 3.
+The readme contains information on how to set up a Vue 3 project, as well as resources to keep you updated and articles, videos, and podcasts about Vue 3.

 ## Improvements

-The biggest change in Vue 3 is that it is completely re-written under the hood.
+The biggest change in Vue 3 is that it is completely rewritten under the hood.
 This means for us developers that things will be pretty much the same.
 The result otherwise is a much better product.
 Vue was already fast, but now it has a huge performance and memory improvement, it is better at static tree hoisting and tree shaking(dead code elimination).

 ![Fast](./assets/vue-3-is-coming.gif)